PinataMostGrim/hashutil/readme.md

 optional arguments:
-  -h, --help            show this help message and exit --list                Display a list of all supported hash algorithms --file, -f            Attempt to find and hash a file defined by the input
+  -h, --help            show this help message and exit --list                Display a list of all supported hash algorithms --file, -f            Hash the file specified by the input argument --compare COMPARE, -c COMPARE
-                        argument
-  --compare COMPARE, -c COMPARE
                         Run a comparison between this string and the input argument's hash